ArjunPrasadSarkhel/Reddit_Bot_Data_Analysis/README.md

 *  Enter your client id, client password, your reddit username & password on line 26.
 *  After that enter your subreddit list where the bot will be active.
 *  Then you just need to write **!Givestats**, this will show the stats of your profile
 *  For other profile you need to write **!Givestats Username**, here Username is the reddit username of the person, you are trying to search.
-For eg: If i want to search a name Abcd, i'll write !Givestats Abcd.
+For eg: If i want to search a name Abcd, I'll write !Givestats Abcd.
 * The result images, the bot will reply with an imgur link!!

 # Using the bot to check your own stats: